former faculty & staff

 focusing on the acculturation of immigrants and global citizenship.
 He studied cognitive science at the University of Kansas and has a master of arts in social science education.
 He has worked to develop citizenship and English education programs in various capacities in both the United States and abroad.

-Laura Canelos is an active member of the Lawrence community.
-She has served as a city advisor and has worked as a community organizer focusing on the Hispanic community.
-A daughter of immigrants, Canelos was born in Ecuador, where she completed law school.
+Laura Canelos-Ramón is an active member of the Lawrence community.
+She has served as a city adviser and has worked as a community organizer focusing on the Hispanic community.
+A daughter of immigrants, Laura was born in Ecuador, where she completed law school.
 She recently became a proud U.S. citizen.
-She serves the Plymouth Language Program in a variety of roles, from promoting the program, to providing consultation, to serving as a substitute teacher for the Spanish classes.
+She has served the Plymouth Language Program in a variety of roles, from promoting the program, to providing consultation, to serving as a substitute teacher for the Spanish classes.

 Sally Sanko graduated from the University of Kansas a bachelor's degree in Religious Studies and is currently completing her Masters in Social Work at the University of Kansas.
 During her undergraduate years, Sally took a brief hiatus to study Spanish in Quetzaltenango, Guatemala at Escuela Sisai.
 Sally has enjoyed a career focused on working with international students, immigrants, and refugees.
 Her past experiences include working as a case manager at Centro Hispano and Catholic Charities Refugee Resettlement Services and working as an International Student Ambassador and ESL Conversation Leader for KU's Applied English Center.
 In her spare time, Sally enjoys working on her farm and organizing for Girls Rock Lawrence.